-- Go to the System

-Configuration page and

-choose the Security

-category.

-- Enter the Address and Port number of the audit server.
-Click Save for the changes to take effect.
+- i.
+Go to the System Configuration page and choose the Security category. - ii.
+Enter the Address of the audit server.
+If you choose Manual PortAssignment, you must also enter a Port number for the audit server.
+Click Save for the changes to take effect. - iii.

-- iii.
 Choose ExternalSecure from the Logging Mode drop-down list.
 Click Save for the change to take effect.